MiczFlor/RPi-Jukebox-RFID/README.md

 These are links to additional items, which will add an individual flavour to your Phoniebox setup.
 Consult the issue threads to see if your idea has been realised already.

 * [Ground Loop Isolator / Entstörfilter Audio](https://amzn.to/2Kseo0L) this seems to [get rid off crackles in the audio out (a typical RPi problem)](https://github.com/MiczFlor/RPi-Jukebox-RFID/issues/341)
-* [Meachnical audio switch](https://amzn.to/35oOSCS) if you want to connect differen audio devices, this is the easiest way (in connection with the *Ground Loop Isolator* you will get good results)
+* [Mechanical audio switch](https://amzn.to/35oOSCS) if you want to connect differen audio devices, this is the easiest way (in connection with the *Ground Loop Isolator* you will get good results)
 * [Rotary Encoder / Drehregler / Dial](https://amzn.to/2J34guF) for volume control.
 Read here for more information on how to [integrate the rotary dial](https://github.com/MiczFlor/RPi-Jukebox-RFID/issues/267)
 * [HiFiBerry DAC+ Soundcard](https://amzn.to/2J36cU9) Read here for more information on how to [HifiBerry Soundcard integration](https://github.com/MiczFlor/RPi-Jukebox-RFID/wiki/MANUAL#hifiberry-dac-soundcard-details)
 * [HDMI zu HDMI + Optisches SPDIF mit 3,5-mm-Stereo-HDMI Audio-Extractor | HDMI zu SPDIF Konverter](https://amzn.to/2N8KP8C) If you plan to use video, this might be the better solution than a USB soundcard or the hifiberry.
 If takes up some space, but will work with the HDMI audio out and split the signal to deliver audio through 3.5mm jack.